khadimon/freecodecamp_new_responsive_wd/README.md

    Selecting the correct colors for your webpage can greatly improve the aesthetic appeal to your readers.
    In this course, you'll build a set of colored markers.
 You'll learn different ways to set color values and how to pair colors with each other.

+BUILDING A REGISTRATION FORM:

+  You can use HTML forms to collect information from people who visit your webpage.
+  In this course, you'll learn HTML forms by building a signup page.
+You'll learn how to control what types of data people can type into your form, and   some new CSS tools for styling your page.